-Since Apple’s macOS isn’t compatible with the majority of normal benchmarks that we run at TechRadar, it’s difficult to compare the iMac against the Windows 10-based all-in-one PCs we’ve reviewed in a comprehensive way.
+Because macOS Mojave isn‘t compatible with the majority of normal benchmarks that we run at TechRadar, it’s hard to measure the Apple iMac against the Windows 10-based all-in-one PCs we’ve reviewed, in a comprehensive way.

-That said, it’s clear in the tests that this iMac benefits quite a bit from its 7th-generation (Kaby Lake) Intel Core i5 processor over the Surface Studio’s quickly-aging, 6th-generation chip.
+That said, it’s obvious in the tests that this iMac benefits quite a bit from its 7th-generation Intel Core i5 processor over the Surface Studio’s antiquated 6th-generation chip.

-For example, the Apple iMac shows stronger single-core performance over the Surface Studio as well as moderately higher multi-core performance in Geekbench.
-Still, the Surface Studio does have a stronger GPU with more memory, which shows in the numbers – the Microsoft all-in-one scores 20fps faster in Cinebench than the iMac, despite the older chip.
+For example, the Apple iMac shows a more solid single-core performance than the Surface Studio as well as moderately higher multi-core performance in Geekbench.
+However, the Surface Studio does have a stronger GPU with more memory, which shows in the numbers – the Microsoft all-in-one scores 20fps faster in Cinebench than the iMac, despite the older chip.

-At any rate, we find the latest iMac to be a strong performer regardless.
-It handles our normal workloads of dozens of Google Chrome tabs and the Slack chat client – both RAM and processor-hungry apps – with ease, and could likely take on a bit more.
-While we did bear witness to the spinning beachball more times than we’d like from a newly-opened Mac, it didn’t appear frequently enough to the point of it outright being a detraction.
-(No matter how new your computer is, it’s not immune to the spinning wheel regardless of color or shape.)
+Nevertheless, we find the latest iMac to be a strong performer.
+It handles our everyday workload, which includes dozens of Google Chrome tabs and the Slack chat client – both RAM and processor-hungry apps, effortlessly, and could likely take on a bit more.
+While we did bear witness to the spinning beachball more times than we would have liked from a newly-opened Mac, it didn’t appear frequently enough to affect the seamlessness of our workflow.
+Besides, no matter how new your computer is, it’s hardly immune to the spinning wheel, regardless of color or shape.

-Our biggest takeaway from using the latest iMac is its simply stunning display.
+Our biggest takeaway from using the latest iMac is its downright dazzling display.
 Seriously, if you can swing it, spring for the mid-range 21.5-inch model, because that 4x jump in pixel density – and the better graphics tech behind it – is well worth it.

-Photos look impressive on the iMac’s panel and are expertly colored, thanks to its P3 color gamut.
-That’s an important point, because that improved color reproduction affects all ends of the system, regardless of the resolution of the content you’re viewing.
+Photos look stunning on the iMac’s panel and are expertly colored, thanks to its P3 color gamut.
+That’s an important point, because that enhanced color reproduction affects all ends of the system, regardless of the resolution of the content you’re viewing.
 Even videos at 1080p look drastically improved thanks to P3.
-Sadly, this has made going back to our usual 1080p screens with RGB color a sobering experience.
+Unfortunately, this has made going back to our usual 1080p screens with RGB color a sobering experience.

-The iMac 2017 is a fine update to Apple’s all-in-one computing platform.
-For the money, at least for the 21.5-inch model, you’re getting a beautiful machine that’s more than capable of handling every task you throw at it – from web browsing to photo editing.
+The iMac 2017 is a refreshing update to Apple’s all-in-one computing platform.
+For the money – at least for the 21.5-inch model – you’re getting a striking machine that’s more than capable of handling every task you throw at it, whether its web browsing or photo editing.

 That said, nothing exists (for long) in a vacuum.
-We can’t ignore that the iMac seems to have fallen behind the trends of modern all-in-one computers, namely those spearheaded by Microsoft’s Surface Studio.
-Plus, we’re not fans of the audio performance and, while the Magic Mouse 2 is a wonderful mouse to use, the fact that it can’t be used while charging is a pain that’s hard to overlook.
+We can’t disregard the fact that the iMac may have fallen behind the trends of modern all-in-one computers, namely those spearheaded by Microsoft’s Surface Studio.
+Additionally, we’re not fans of its audio quality and, while the Magic Mouse 2 is a wonderful mouse to use, the fact that it can’t be used while charging is a pain that’s hard to overlook.